btoll/benjamintoll.com/content/post/the_lpic1_102_essential_system_services.md

 So, how does the local `MTA` know where to send the email?
 It will determine the destination by looking at the domain name and querying `DNS` for its [`MX` record] (i.e., its mail exchanger record), which will contain the `IP` address of the `MTA` handling email for that particular domain.

 Some domains will have more than one `MX` record, and in those cases the `MTA` will try to send the mail in order of their priority values.
-If the recipient's email address doesn't have a domain or the domain doesn't have an `MX` record, then the node is treated as being on the local network, that is, the name after the ampersand (&) is assumed to be a host name.
+If the recipient's email address doesn't have a domain or the domain doesn't have an `MX` record, then the node is treated as being on the local network (that is, the name after the ampersand (&) is assumed to be a host name).

 ```
 $ dig +short benjamintoll.com mx